Limits of chordal graphs with bounded tree-width: Sampling Procedures

 Since $\Gamma S(\rho_k)$ follows a Boltzmann distribution, conditioning it on a given number of vertices yields the uniform distribution among all possible outcomes with that number of vertices.
 Thus, if we perform a two-step procedure where we first generate $(\xi, \zeta)$ and then generate a $\mathrm{SET}(\mathcal{G}_{k+1}^{(k)})$ object with accordingly many non-root $k$-cliques and vertices, we create a random structure that is distributed like $\Gamma S(\rho_k)$.

 We let $\mT$ denote a $2$-type Bienaym\'e--Galton--Watson tree such that vertices of the second kind are infertile, and each vertex of the first kind receives mixed offspring according to an independent copy of $(\xi, \zeta)$.
 The root of $\mT$ is always defined to have type $1$.
-For ease of reference, we refer to vertices of the first type as 'black', and vertices of the second type as 'white'.
+For ease of reference, we refer to vertices of the first type as `black', and vertices of the second type as `white'.
 We consider $\mT$ as ordered, so that there is a total order on the black children of any vertex, and a total order on the white children of any vertex.
 We do not impose any ordering between vertices of different types.
+Figure \ref{fig:tree} contains an example of this type of trees with $k=2$.

 It follows from the recursive description of $\Gamma G_k^{(k)}(\rho_k)$ in Algorithm~\ref{alg_bfs} that the numbers of black and white vertices in $\mT$ are distributed like the total number of $k$-cliques (including the root clique) and the number of non-root vertices of $\Gamma G_k^{(k)}(\rho_k)$.
 In particular, since the graph $\Gamma G_k^{(k)}(\rho_k)$ is almost surely finite, it follows that the tree $\mT$ is almost surely finite as well.